COVID-19: challenges to supply chains, and the AI solution

 AI innovations can provide businesses not only with operational efficiencies but also with significant cost savings.
-Warehouse management systems provide real-time inventory tracking; thanks to new automated pallet-handling systems.
+Warehouse management systems provide real-time inventory tracking; shipment-processing time can be halved thanks to new automated pallet-handling systems.
 AI-powered solutions like management platforms give businesses greater oversight across the supply chain, helping to identify potential transport and logistical bottlenecks.

 During black swan events, like pandemics, AI technology can intelligently analyse and select the fastest or cheapest option for each route in real-time, to avoid a closed or full warehouse.
 They provide the tools to pivot supply strategies and transition to multi-provider contracts in times of uncertainty.
 By analysing millions of permutations from various datasets, these technologies can also anticipate and mitigate complications ahead of time.

 For example, shipments sent from the UK to the US using one of the top 3 largest carriers in the world (FedEx), experienced delays of more than 4x usual delivery times during June and July this year.
 In contrast, competitors UPS and DHL saw no change.
 Looking at real-time delays and airport disruptions, new technologies can help circumvent hold-ups to ensure consumers receive goods on time.
 In this context, AI-assisted shipments make 95% deliveries on-time, versus 60% without the technology.

 The presence of Covid-19 will continue to accelerate the rapid technological development of the logistics industry’s legacy processes.
 In order to mitigate supply chain instability, with the occurrence of future black swan events a tangible reality, businesses must embrace the advantages of new technologies.
 Having an agile risk strategy in place is essential in modern economies, where competition is fierce and maintaining consumer loyalty is crucial.